Step One: We Admitted We Were Powerless Over Alcohol – That Our Lives Had Become Unmanageable

 Steps Eight & Nine is proof that this process has commenced.
 The harms we caused and consequent separation which ensued from our old attitudes and behaviors need to be addressed.

 These relationships must be amended (restored) to begin the reconnection process.
 Even if one’s amends are rejected, the shame and guilt which have been connection-blockage are swept away.
-In this sense, amends are the emotional Drano to remove the debris of the soul which keep us disconnected.
+In this sense, amends are the emotional Drano to remove the debris of the soul which keeps us disconnected.

 Step Ten is a daily renewal of our commitment to live a connected life, this is demonstrated through our behavior (our life).